 When the Debugger opens, there is a large START DEBUGGING button that will initiate the debugging process with the default settings.
-Expand the OPTIONS sections for additional configurations like running a Debug and Profiling session, or just one or the other.
+Expanding the OPTIONS section will display additional configurations such as running a Debug and Profile, Debug Only, or Profile Only session.

-Clicking on various steps within the Flow provides the ability to view that particular step's Input Data, Output Data, and Step Info.
+Clicking on the steps within the Flow provides the ability to view that step's Input Data, Output Data, and Step Info by selecting Execution 1.